grab/engineering-blog/_posts/2019-04-02-correcting-restaurant-locations-harnessing-wisdom-of-the-crowd.md

 excerpt: "We questioned some of the estimates that our algorithm for calculating restaurant wait times was making, and found that the \"errors\" were actually useful to discover restaurants whose locations had been incorrectly registered in our system.
 By combining such error signals across multiple orders, we were able to identify correct restaurant locations and amend them to improve the experience for our customers."
 ---

 While studying GPS ping data to understand how long our driver-partners needed to spend at restaurants during a GrabFood delivery, we came across an interesting observation.
-We realized that there was a significant proportion of restaurants where our driver-partners were waiting for abnormally short durations, often for just seconds.
+We realised that there was a significant proportion of restaurants where our driver-partners were waiting for abnormally short durations, often for just seconds.

 Considering that it typically takes a driver a few minutes to enter the restaurant, pick up the order and then leave, we decided to dig further into this phenomenon.
 What we uncovered was that these super short pit stops were restaurants that were registered at incorrect coordinates within the system due to reasons such as the restaurant had moved to a new location, or human error during onboarding the restaurants.
 Incorrectly registered locations within our system impact all involved parties - eaters may not see the restaurant because it falls outside their delivery radius or they may see an incorrect ETA, drivers may have trouble finding the restaurant and may end up having to cancel the order, and restaurants who may get fewer orders without really knowing why.